 Sony Smartwatch 3 Specs

 The Sony Smartwatch 3 has GPS tracking and is completely waterproof.
 It also comes with a Micro USB charge for simple charging.
-This best Android smartwatch lasts two days on a charge and has a sleek, rectangular design.
+This Android smartwatch lasts two days on a charge and has a sleek, rectangular design.

-Sony Smartwatch 3 features a built-in compass, an accelerometer, and a gyroscope for accurate calculation of how long you've been moving and where to.
+The Sony Smartwatch 3 features a built-in compass, an accelerometer, and a gyroscope for accurate calculation of how long you've been moving and where to.
 It also has a couple different strap options.

-Unfortunately, this best smartwatch with GPS does not have a heart rate monitor, so you can't track your heart rate or sleep cycle.
+Unfortunately, this smartwatch does not have a heart rate monitor, so you can't track your heart rate or sleep cycle.
 Additionally, it only works with Android smartphones and does not allow you to actually respond to texts and calls from your smartwatch.
 It is cheaper than the Apple Watch 2, the Samsung Gear S3, and the Fossil 2 Smartwatches, however.

 It also has the AndroidWear operating system with access to thousands of apps built just for smartwatches.
 If you have an Android smartphone, this could be the best cheap smartwatch for you.